Visitation Academy of St. Louis

-Visitation Academy of St. Louis is a private, all-girls, Roman Catholic school in Town and Country, Missouri (St. Louis postal address), in the Archdiocese of Saint Louis.
+Visitation Academy of St. Louis, also known simply as Viz, is a private, all-girls, Roman Catholic school in Town and Country, Missouri.
 It is a work of the Visitation Sisters who founded it in 1833.

 History

 Visitation Academy was established in Kaskaskia, Illinois, in 1833 by a group of sisters from the Order of the Visitation of Holy Mary.
 The group originated from the Georgetown Visitation Monastery in Washington, DC, and were invited by Bishop Joseph Rosati of St. Louis to start a school in the region.

 The school moved to St. Louis in 1844, in part due to flooding in Kaskaskia.
 The school moved again in 1892 and moved once more to the current location in 1962.

 Schools

 Visitation Academy is divided into three schools: Lower (preschool through grade 5), Middle (grades 6 through 8), and Upper (grades 9 through 12).
 The preschool is co-educational and uses the Montessori method; kindergarten through 12th grade are for girls only.
 The Lower School is the only all-girls school at that level in the St. Louis region.

-The school is known for its small size.
 The Lower-Middle School has approximately 240 students; the Upper School approximately 300.